RedMoon32/ShabeFramework/README.md

 # SHABE
-Shabe is a new modern http-server-framework written for C++
+Shabe is a new http-web-framework written fully in C